wagenadl/leechem/README.md

 allows the user to retrieve the 3D coordinates of a note and its id ("nid") via for instance "nodexyz('tid==444')", while the object oriented code creates a cursor and accesses the database hidden from the user.

-The most convenient way to get started with the code might be by way of the "demo.py" program.

 ## 4. Contact